rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    ### Provisioners

-   Provisioners configurations are also plugins:
+   Provisioner configurations are also plugins.

    Provisioner definitions define the properties of each resource, such as initialization commands.
 For example, this installs an nginx web server and displays a minimal HTML page: